 - State of Dogs is a 1998 Mongolian documentary about dogs.
 It starts with Baasar, a stray dog who is shot by a hunter trying to cull the feral and stray dog population.
 The documentary revolves around Baasar's desire to reincarnate into a human (which comes from Mongolian legend).

-- The Ur-Example are the True-Life Adventures documentaries produced by Walt Disney during the 1950s.
+- The Trope Makers are the True-Life Adventures documentaries produced by Walt Disney during the 1950s.
 While presenting animals in natural situations and paying lip service to the ruthlessness of "Nature's way", it also wasn't above anthropomorphizing the creatures depicted, often reveling in lighter moments and adding wry commentary.
 Disney even produced a "True-Life Fantasy", an adaptation of Bambi author Felix Salten's book Perri using nature footage shot especially for it.

 - The ongoing series of films from Disneynature carries many of the tropes from the True Life Adventures series (and is effectively a modern revamp), with most entries to date focusing on the dramatized stories of individual animals and their families, complete with celebrity narration that is often lighter and more playfully written than similar projects like National Geographic or BBC Nature film documentaries.
 To date, such examples include:

 - Crimson Wing: Mystery of the Flamingos (2008)